Skip to content ↓

 The speaking test is the first to be tested prior to the main exam season in April or May.

-Following this, reading and listening papers are taken on one day, with the writing paper scheduled on another day.
-All papers contain a mixture of short, single mark questions as well as longer questions on each of the three themes and sub themes.
+All papers contain a mixture of short, single mark questions as well as longer questions on each of the themes.

 Themes